 Workshops and Continuing Education Events

 I am passionate about helping children with autism and their families access the best treatment model, and learn what to expect in the process.
 I am also passionate about the procedures and principles of Applied Behavior Analysis and I like to explain what ABA is in plain language for community events, schools, and other places where a community gathers.
 This year I did a presentation at Sellwood Community House on Effective Communication and Learning Strategies Based in ABA.
 I have also been accredited by the Behavior Analysis Certification Board to present continuing education events on advanced topics in behavior analysis.
-Most recently I presented a continuing education event on supervision at the annual conference in behavior analysis (October, 2019) held by Oregon Society for Behavior Analysis.
+Last year I presented a continuing education event on supervision at the annual conference in behavior analysis (October, 2019) held by Oregon Association for Behavior Analysis.